 # Rate limits

-> Per-customer and per-endpoint quotas, the 429 response shape, and how to back off gracefully.
+> Per-principal plan-tier quotas, the 429 response shape, and how to back off gracefully.

 Source: https://docs.hatched.live/docs/reference/rate-limits